dom-elves/settleup/README.md

 #### Relationships
 - "users" is handled by laravel breeze out of the box.
 - "users and "group"s will be a MTM relationship, with a junction table of "group users".
-This will cause two OTM relationships; "user"s & "groups", as well as "groups" & "users".
+This will cause two OTM relationships; "users" & "groups", as well as "groups" & "users".
 A user can be in many groups, and a group can have many users.

 ### Groups
 #### Proprties